 The Impact of Globalization and Trade Liberalization

 The rise of globalization and trade liberalization in the late 20th century presented both opportunities and challenges for Indonesia's standardization system.
-On one hand, access to international markets required compliance with international standards.
-On the other hand, the influx of imported goods threatened domestic industries that were not yet ready to compete on a level playing field.
+That's why on one hand, access to international markets required compliance with international standards.
+On the flip side, the influx of imported goods threatened domestic industries that were not yet ready to compete on a level playing field.

 - Adoption of international standards: Indonesia recognized the importance of aligning its national standards with international norms and began adopting relevant international standards, such as those developed by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).

-- Mutual Recognition Agreements (MRAs): Indonesia actively pursued MRAs with other countries to facilitate the acceptance of Indonesian standards and conformity assessment results in international markets.
+- Mutual Recognition Agreements (MRAs): Indonesia actively pursued MRAs with other countries to support the acceptance of Indonesian standards and conformity assessment results in international markets.

 - Strengthening of conformity assessment infrastructure: Investments were made to upgrade testing laboratories, certification bodies, and accreditation agencies to meet international requirements.